OpenDSA/OpenDSA/RST/en/PosetSlide/BoundAdversary.rst

    Given two trees of size four, one of the roots is chosen to be the root for the combined tree of eight nodes.

-.. inlineav:: BinomialTreeCON dgm
+.. inlineav:: BinomialTreeCON ss
+   :links:
    :scripts: AV/PosetSlide/BinomialTreeCON.js
-   :align: center
+   :output: show

 The resulting algorithm is simple in principle:
 Build the binomial tree for all :math:`n` elements, and then compare